 In addition, Andrew served as special counsel to the Moreland Commission, which was a special commission established by Governor Andrew M. Cuomo to investigate New York’s utility companies following Hurricane Sandy.
 In that position, Andrew led investigations into some of New York’s largest utility companies, resulting in industry and legislative reforms.

 Andrew serves as chair of the Export Controls, Sanctions, and Anti-Corruption Subcommittee of the International Bar Association’s International Commerce and Distribution Committee.
-He also serves on the Enforcement and BSA/AML Committees of the Virtual Commodity Association (VCA).
-In addition, Andrew has authored numerous articles in the New York Law Journal and is regularly quoted on legal matters in publications that include the Wall Street Journal, Reuters, and Law360.
+He also serves on the BSA/AML and Enforcement Committees of the Virtual Commodity Association (VCA) and is a member of the Digital Chamber of Commerce’s AML Task Force.
+In addition, Andrew co-authored the forthcoming chapter in Global Investigation Review’s new practitioners’ guide for economic sanctions titled “Navigating Conflicting Sanctions Regimes.”
+Andrew has lectured on economic sanctions laws for Practising Law Institute (PLI) and the Regulatory Compliance Association (RCA), and is regularly quoted on legal matters in publications that include the Wall Street Journal, Reuters, and Law360.

 He received a B.A., cum laude, from Union College, and a J.D. from Cornell Law School.